qwiglydee/otree-experiments/LIVE_API.md

 ### Reponding with a trial data

 - `type` = 'trial'
-- `trial`: whatever data is needed for a game
+- whatever data is needed for a game

 ### Sending user input